JC

 In

 1889, JC White conducted a land survey, according to which each piece of land was leased to the interested landowners at various rates.
-A Labour tax of two rupees for every household was charged, along with an excise charge of two rupees for the brewing of grain alcohol.
+A Labour tax of two rupees for every household was charged, along with an excise charge of two rupees for brewing grain alcohol.
 Auctions for the license to weigh and tax cardamom produce were introduced.
 Licenses for liquor shops hide trade, and timber was added as the source of state revenue.
 He also introduced the

 grazing tax of two rupees per sheep.